withastro/docs/src/pages/en/migrate.md

 | @astrojs/renderer-solid     | @astrojs/solid-js          |
 | @astrojs/renderer-vue       | @astrojs/vue               |
 | @astrojs/renderer-svelte    | @astrojs/svelte            |

+Read our ["Using Integrations"](/en/guides/integrations-guide) guide for a step-by-step walkthrough to add an integration to your project.
 #### Removed: Built-in Framework Support

 > *Read this section if: you do **not** have custom "renderers" defined in your configuration.*